Israel destroys Gaza tower housing AP and Al Jazeera offices

 It said it had provided advance warning to civilians in the building, allowing them to get out.

-AP President and CEO Gary Pruit called the strike “an incredibly disturbing development”.
+AP President and CEO Gary Pruitt called the strike “an incredibly disturbing development”.
 He said a dozen AP journalists and freelancers had been in the building and had been evacuated in time.

 "We are shocked and horrified that the Israeli military would target and destroy the building housing AP’s bureau and other news organizations in Gaza," he said in a statement here."The world will know less about what is happening in Gaza because of what happened today."